buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/PropertySets/Pset_ReinforcementBarPitchOfBeam.md

 # Pset_ReinforcementBarPitchOfBeam

-The pitch length information of reinforcement  bar with the beam.
+The pitch length information of reinforcement bar with the beam.<!-- end of definition -->